 All products sold in the European Union must be CE marked where a relevant European Directive exists.
 To sell non-CE marked products is illegal.
+Similarly, within the UK all products must be UKCA marked.
 For laser safety eyewear this means showing conformity to the laser protection requirements of the Personal Protective Equipment (PPE) Directive.
-Whilst in theory manufacturers can use their own standard to show conformance with the directive, as long as they can show that their standard is sufficiently rigorous, in practice the eyewear is always tested and certified to EN 207 1 (or EN 208 2 for alignment eyewear).
+Whilst in theory manufacturers can use their own standard to show conformity with the directive, as long as they can show that their standard is sufficiently rigorous, in practice the eyewear is always tested and certified to EN 207 (or EN 208 for alignment eyewear).
 Such testing must be carried out by a government approved test house – self certification is not allowed for these standards.
-Consequently since 1997, when the EN 207 became a harmonised European Standard, all laser protective eyewear sold legally in Europe has been certified to EN 207 or EN 208.
+Consequently since 1997, when the EN 207 became a harmonised European Standard, all laser protective eyewear sold legally in Europe or the UK (where these standards have been adopted as British Standards BS-EN207 and BS-EN208) has been certified to EN 207 or EN 208.

 Despite being around for since 1997 EN 207 is still often not well understood.
 Consequently we are writing a brief explanation here to help users of laser safety eyewear.